-Did you know that bone broth is oftentimes considered a superfood?
-The bone broth benefits and effectiveness range from promoting weight loss to improving digestion and immune function.
+Bone broth is often considered a superfood.
+Its benefits and effectiveness range from promoting weight loss to improving digestion and immune function.
 In addition, bone broth contains collagen, gelatin, and amino acids that promote health and longevity.

 This diet claims to be based on the work of Dr. Kellyann Petrucci, a naturopathic physician, and nutritional scientist, is based on the idea that it’s not just calories or macros that matter when you’re trying to lose weight.
 The micronutrients matters too, and bone broth is an essential part of this due to its high nutritional value.